 Take the scenic route from Florence to Rome, and you could divert from your road trip itinerary to squeeze in a lunchtime stop in romantic Siena or Grosseto.
 We’ve all heard our fair share of stories about the crazy drivers in Rome, so make sure you’ve packed your nerves of steel!
 I’d also recommend checking if your hotel has parking, and consider walking or hopping in a bike to get around the city centre.

 If you have one day in Rome, you can’t miss the Colosseum, the Roman Forum and the Trevi Fountain.
 Sit on the Spanish steps and mingle with locals or venture to Trastevere on the western banks of the Tiber River and enjoy its cobbled streets, charming tavernas and laid-back vibe.

 To explore one of the world’s religious hubs, take the metro to Vatican City and marvel at Michelangelo’s artwork in the Sistine Chapel.
 After dark, Rome comes to life with bars, cabaret shows, live music, nightclubs and plenty more entertainment!

 I hope you’ve enjoyed my northern Italy road trip!
 Looking to explore more of the country?
-Stay tuned for my southern Italy road trip itinerary!
+Check out my southern Italy road trip itinerary!

 Enjoyed this post?
 Pin it for later…